#1 in Sleep Product Research

 Many consumers believe that American-made memory foam off gasses less (and is therefore safer / healthier) than imported foam, namely foam from China.
 Our research based on actual consumer experiences shows the opposite: Domestically made memory foam has significantly more off gassing reports than foreign-made foam.

-Approximately 8-11% of memory foam bed owners say that their bed retains heat and, as a result, sleeps hot.
+About 10% of memory foam bed owners say that their bed retains heat and, as a result, sleeps hot.
 This problem can result in sweating, restlessness and inadequate sleep quality.
 An additional 12% of owners report that their mattress sleeps warm, but usually not to an uncomfortable extent.
 Put differently, most memory foam bed owners experience no heat-related issues.

 It is increasingly common for memory foam mattresses to have at least one layer of gel memory foam – foam that is infused with millions of tiny gel beads.
 This material is touted to sleep cool longer than regular memory foam, and based on our collected consumer experience data it does reduce sleeping hot complaints by about one-third.
 Some consumers, however, report no meaningful heat relief from gel foam.